zuBux/drydock/README.md

 #What is drydock?

+NOTICE: Development is temporarily slowed down due to involvement with Docker's [Actuary](https://github.com/diogomonica/actuary).
+Feel free to make PRs, I will review ASAP, and be patient for updates :)

 **drydock** is a Docker security audit tool written in Python.
 It was initially inspired by [docker-bench-security](https://github.com/docker/docker-bench-security) but aims to provide a more flexible way for assesing Docker installations and deployments. drydock allows easy creation and use of **custom audit profiles** in order to eliminate noise and false alarms.
 Reports are saved in JSON format for easier parsing. drydock makes heavy use of [docker-py](https://github.com/docker/docker-py) client API to communicate with Docker.

 At the moment all of the security checks performed are based on the [CIS Docker 1.6 Benchmark](https://benchmarks.cisecurity.org/tools2/docker/CIS_Docker_1.6_Benchmark_v1.0.0.pdf).